warmist/scripts/docs/agitation-rebalance.rst

 leniency granted by the ``Wilderness irritation decay`` value (if it is set to a value greater than zero).

-For the caverns, we cannot reset the irritaion counters without also affecting forgotten beast attacks, so we use a different method.
+For the caverns, we cannot reset the irritation counters without also affecting forgotten beast attacks, so we use a different method.
 Instead, when a cavern attack begins, we record the current irritation counter value.
 Any further attacks will be prevented until the counter increments past a higher threshold.